3/12/2020 RSVP Inspections Suspended

 - Does not Qualify for RSVP – property is owner-occupied and/or non-residential

 - Exempt – property does not require an RSVP inspection (most often due to having received an inspection by another agency in the last 12 months)

-- Inspection Scheduled – property has an RSVP inspection scheduled
+- Inspection Process – property has an RSVP inspection scheduled

 - Under Review – we have initiated contact with the owner to schedule an inspection ~ or ~ someone has contacted Code to schedule an inspection – but no inspection has been scheduled yet

 Scheduling and Forms

 - Information on Requesting an Inspection

 - Rental Safety Verification Program FAQs